Joe Paterno: Penn State Nittany Lions

-Paterno was accused of "making light of sexual assault" in 2006 by the National Organization for Women, which called for his resignation, though Penn State later categorized this incident as being "taken out of context" and never seriously considered asking for Paterno's resignation.

 The 2009 season was Paterno's 44th as head coach of the Nittany Lions, passing Amos Alonzo Stagg for the most years as head coach at a single institution in Division I.

 Paterno's abbreviated 2011 season was his 62nd on the Penn State coaching staff, which gave him the record for most seasons for any football coach at a single university.

-Penn State faced a litany of players' off-the-field legal problems, which included 46 Penn State football players facing 163 criminal charges dating back to 2002.
-A total of 118 charges were dismissed or not proven, according to an ESPN analysis of Pennsylvania court records and reports.
-In 2008, ESPN questioned the control that Paterno and the university exerted over the Penn State football program.
-ESPN produced and aired an ESPN feature Outside the Lines that covered the subject.
-Paterno dismissed the allegations as a "witch hunt", and a radio broadcaster said Paterno chided reporters for asking about problems.
+From 2002 onward, Penn State faced a litany of players' off-the-field legal problems, which included 46 Penn State football players facing 163 criminal charges, of which 118 charges were dismissed or not proven, according to an ESPN analysis of Pennsylvania court records and reports.

-The Pennsylvania State Employees' Retirement System (SERS) revealed Paterno's salary in November 2007: $512,664.
+The Pennsylvania State Employees' Retirement System (SERS) revealed Paterno's salary in November 2007 as $512,664.
 He was paid $490,638 in 2006.
 "I'm paid well, I'm not overpaid," Paterno said during an interview with reporters Wednesday before the salary disclosure.
 "I got all the money I need".

 Paterno was known for his gameday image — thick glasses, rolled-up dress slacks (by his admission, to save on cleaning bills), white socks and Brooklyn-tinged speech.